-Our Smithsonian Journeys Experts, chosen for their charisma, expertise, and affability, are the secret ingredient that turns a fine tour into an unforgettable experience.
+Our Smithsonian Journeys Experts, chosen for their charisma, expertise, and affability, are the secret ingredient that turn a fine tour into an unforgettable experience.
 Now during this time while travel is on hold, our experts are excited to bring the world to you with our Expert Lecture Series.
 Go ‘on tour’ with some of our most popular Smithsonian Journeys Experts without leaving the comfort of your home!
 Gain a deeper understanding of some of our most enticing destinations, learn more about their areas of expertise, and get to know our experts before joining them on tour!

-October 20, 2020 | 2:00pm - 3:00pm EDT
+February 9, 2020 | 2:00pm - 3:00pm EST

 Enjoyed one of our past lectures?
 Learn more about the expert and see what upcoming tours the expert will be leading so you can discover the world with their special insights!

-Mystery author Michael Jecks shed light on Agatha Christie's wonderful creations from the perspective of a crime and mystery writer in his recent lecture.Read Michael's bio and see his 2021 tours
+Mystery author Michael Jecks shed light on Agatha Christie's wonderful creations from the perspective of a crime and mystery writer in his recent lecture.

-Associate Professor of History, Laurie Koloski, showed us the connection between an old tower, a piece of folk art, and a plate of pierogies and what they tell us about Krakow's history.Read Laurie's bio and see her 2021 tours
+Associate Professor of History, Laurie Koloski, showed us the connection between an old tower, a piece of folk art, and a plate of pierogies and what they tell us about Krakow's history.

 Meet All of Our Experts